einar-lanfranco/pentaho-bi-server/README.md

 # pentaho-bi-server
 Pentaho Server en docker
-It use openjdk:8 as base image and install pentaho 8.3 from sourceforge, it includes Postgresql support.
+Pentaho Server in docker image, this image use openjdk:8 as base image and install pentaho 8.3 from sourceforge, including connection suppor to Postgresql databases.

 Just use something like this in your docker-compose.yml: